PRIYA0801-STAR/JAVA/README.md

           tables for the given number
 Day 10 ---> Using scanner find the factorial for that number and
           factorial for upto 10 numbers
+Day 11 ---> Print the values in array and
+          print the value based on index in array
+Day 12 ---> Find the largest value in array